ahhhh6980/FractalC/README.md

 	- `The scale tuning of colors`

 * **-res**
-	- `Multiplier of resolution ( Must be less than 101)`
+	- `Multiplier of resolution`
 	- `Image size = 60 * resolution * ratio`
+	- `Pass lower-case "s" for a resolution width of 1920`
-	- `Pass lower-case "l" for maximum res possible
+	- `Pass lower-case "l" for the largest resolution possible`
+	- `Pass "4k" for a resolution width of 3840`
+	- `Pass "8k" for a resolution width of 7680`
+	- `Pass "16k" for a resolution width of 15360`
+	- `Or pass a double`

 * **-ratio**
 	- `Ratio of image`